calls for heavy Photoshop actions.

 The second line starts with a pipe, that puts the manipulated source in the

-stream for the inkscape
+stdin stream for the inkscape command.
+Inkscape is

-used, without a GUI, to render the portion between 0,0
+used, without a GUI, to render the portion between 0,0 and

-(Inkscape’s coordinate system defines 0,0
+24,24 (Inkscape’s coordinate system defines 0,0 as

-lower left corner!) as the file first_icon.<COLORNAME>.png
+lower left corner!) as the file first_icon.<COLORNAME>.png.

-The curly braces and hashes are used to remove the #
+The curly braces and hashes are used to remove the # character

 from the color given as positional parameter by utilizing Bash’s built-in